 Users can display the percentage of the total available bandwidth being used on the port.

 To view this window, click Monitoring > Utilization > Port Utilization as shown below:

-Figure 11-3 Port Utilization window
+Figure 13-3 Port Utilization window

-Parameter Description Unit Select the unit you want to configure.
-Port Use the drop-down menu to choose the port that will display statistics.
+Parameter Description Port Use the drop-down menu to choose the port that will display statistics.
 Time Interval Select the desired setting between 1s and 60s, where "s" stands for seconds.
 The default value is one second.
 Record Number Select number of times the Switch will be polled between 20 and 200.
 The default value is 200.
-Show/Hide Check whether or not to display Port Util.
+Show/Hide Check whether or not to display Utilization.